-A building may be submitted an unlimited amount of times as often as the building owner and the certified assessor see fit.
+A building may be submitted an unlimited amount of times as often as the building owner and the qualified practitioner see fit.
 The first resubmittal of an In Operation rating within 24 months of the initial submittal can be made at no charge.
 This allows a building to get a baseline bEQ assessment prior to making any upgrades or renovations and then conduct a second bEQ assessment and ASHRAE Level 1 Energy Audit after the completion of those changes.
-The $500 administration fee must be paid for each additional resubmission.
+The $500 administration fee must be paid for each additional resubmission after the first.
 Possible reasons for resubmittal include: the rating is over three years old, the building has undergone major renovations or systems upgrades, or the operations or tenants in the building have changed.

 What is included in a bEQ In Operation assessment?

-To complete the workbook, the certified assessor will:
+To complete the workbook, the qualified pracititioner will:

 1. Review and record 12 consecutive months of metered energy usage as reported in utility bills